 When non-small cell lung cancer (NSCLC) has progressed or returned following an initial treatment it is said to be recurrent or relapsed.

 Patients experiencing a recurrence of NSCLC are treated with precision cancer medicines or chemotherapy similar to treatment of Stage IV disease but with different medicines.
 Patients should strongly consider participation in a clinical trial evaluating novel treatment approaches.

 If individuals with NSCLC have not previously had genomic biomarker testing is should be performed on tissue or blood.
-Should it be reperformed??? to determine if they can benefit from these newer drugs.(1-3)
+When and individual develops a recurrence genomic biomarker testing should be performed using a blood biopsy to determine the mechanism of resistance and whether the individual can benefit from another precision medicine.(1-3)

 Recurrent NSCLC in Individuals Previously Treated with Chemotherapy Alone

 Keytruda® (pembrolizumab) and other checkpoint inhibitors have been demonstrated to be superior to chemotherapy treatment when used as single agents in patients with advanced NSCLC regardless of whether they test positive for the PD-L1 ligand.
 A checkpoint inhibitor combined with chemotherapy is superior to treatment with chemotherapy alone and the benefit from treatment is greatest with higher levels of PD-L1.(1-8)

 Tecentriq® (atezolizumab) improves survival in recurrent NSCLC compared to chemotherapy and may be most effective when combined with Avastin (bevacizumab) and chemotherapy.(4,5)

 Opdivo (nivolumab) has been compared to Taxotere (docetaxel) chemotherapy in patients with recurrent NSCLC that have previously failed chemotherapy and found to improve the response to treatment, delay cancer progression and prolong a patients survival.(6-8)